Yaoguai: Shenmo (lit. "gods and demons") genre of literature or mythic literature

-In Journey to the West, many demons seek immortality through the abduction and consumption of a holy man (in this case, Tang Sanzang).
-This includes a baigujing, who was originally the exposed white skeleton of a maiden that upon absorbing the energies of the sun and moon over long course, transforms into a "yaojing" with shapeshifting powers.
+In Journey to the West, many yao seek immortality through the abduction and consumption of a holy man (in this case, Tang Sanzang).
+This includes a baigujing, who was originally the exposed white skeleton of a maiden that upon absorbing the energies of the sun and moon over a long course of time, transforms into a yaojing with shapeshifting powers.

 Baigujing yearns to consume the flesh of a holy man in order to obtain immortality.
-Other "yao" were fallen pets or mounts of deities, who, having been expelled from heaven, proceed to make a nuisance of themselves on earth.
-The text also describes yaoguai kings (mówáng) that command a number of lesser demon minions.
+Other yao were fallen pets or mounts of deities, who, having been expelled from heaven, proceed to make a nuisance of themselves on earth.
+The text also describes yaoguai kings that command a number of lesser demon minions.

 Notably, Sun Wukong, the Monkey King, uses this term often to insult his adversaries.
 However, Wukong himself is also referred to as a demon not long after his birth by the narrator of Journey to the West and by his adversaries during his conflict with Heaven.